Cudderson/PasswordManager/README.md

-Password Manager with Fernet Cryptography
+Password Manager with Fernet Cryptography and MySQL

-(working on sql db refactor)
-- A more secure way to store personal information
+- A small program that uses symmetric encryption to handle data to/from database
-- Program uses a generated key to encrypt and save passwords to file
+- With symmetric encryption, we use the original generated key to both encrypt and decrypt our data.
-- Users can quickly add, view, and modify their passwords safely

-Skills used:
-- File I/O
-- Fernet cryptography
+Read more about Fernet cryptography here: https://cryptography.io/en/latest/fernet.html

-- Data-Type Management
-- Control Flow
+** This is a personal project, and is not intended to be the end-all place to store your personal information **